What’s so great about the Big Mac? Branding and Positioning, that’s about all

 Here’s a 1984 version of the Big Mac Branding commercial (the original is embedded below) where it does a great job of breaking down what the sandwich is.

-It’s important to remember that the Big Mac came out 50 years ago, and NO ONE was doing this, so it makes sense to really explain it.
+It’s important to remember that the Big Mac was introduced in 1967, and NO ONE was doing this, so it makes sense to really explain it.
+But McDonald’s kept using the “explain it step-by-step” tactic.
+Why?
+Because it WORKS.

 Perhaps now is a good time to extract a small business branding lesson: